 - Improves skills, support and the well-being of parents and the provider community.

 - In 2016 Jane Elyce Glasgow, Ph.D. of Chesapeake was hired as executive director of the Early Care and Education Collective Impact Initiative and Beth Parker, M.S.
 Ed. of Norfolk joined her as program coordinator.
-They are temporarily working out of the community foundation's downtown Norfolk office.
+Until early 2018 they worked out of the community foundation's downtown Norfolk office.

-- A 23-member Steering Committee with connections to area families and young children is leading the initiative.
+- A Steering Committee with connections to area families and young children oversees the initiative.

-- Hard at work are a Family Council and a Leadership Council plus five strategy working groups: Health Homes/Healthy Babies, Family Empowerment/Childcare Business and Impact Model, Community Connections, Data and Knowledge Sharing, and Policy and Advocacy.
+- It continues to have a Family Council and a Leadership Council plus five strategy working groups: Healthy Homes/Healthy Babies, Family Empowerment/Childcare Business and Impact Model, Community Connections, Data and Knowledge Sharing, and Policy and Advocacy.

-To learn more or get involved contact Jane Glasgow
+To learn more or get involved visit minus9to5.org

 The warning signs are here for our regional economy.
 Since the 2008 recession, Hampton Roads has lagged behind the rest of Virginia and the United Sates in rebounding.
 As a region that has long depended on government and military jobs, the port and tourism, which are declining, we are working with many partners to add new economic anchors.